-About it– Kahoot is an older, but super fun game students love.
+About it– Kahoot is older, but super fun game students love.
 Teachers can pick from tons of premade games or make a game themselves.
 There are three levels to Educational Kahoot, the basic level is free.
 You can add pictures to your questions on this game feature which is good to know.

 Game Options– In the free options, teachers set the game and can choose between two additional options.
-One option is called Host Live to play a live game and the other option is called Create Challenge where students are self paced.
+One option is called Host Live to play a live game and the other option is called Create Challenge where students are self-paced.
 Students log into the app or a separate website to log into Kahoot.

-How to Play for Distance Learning- Since playing live is most likely what we already know about and may not be ideal for distance learning, let talk about the Create Challenge mode.
+How to Play for Distance Learning- Since playing live is most likely what we already know about and may not be ideal for distance learning, let’s talk about the Create Challenge mode.
 The teacher sets the game and time limit in days.
 Then, there is a code just like a normal Kahoot! code.
 Students enter the code on their website or app.
 They see the QUESTION and choices on their one device.
 One of my favorite things about this version is how the color block to select an answer has the answer ON IT.
 This is huge for little learners who struggle to see something in one place and respond to it in another place.

 About- Quizizz is a great online gaming format.
 Teachers can pick a skill from the catalog online or make their own game.
 Like many of these digital learning tools, this game requires reading.
 This may be one reason I tend to do a lot of math skills using Quizizz.
 Fun Memes pop up through the game as well and you can even select the memes that the game shows.
-Student can join a game online or through their app.
+Students can join a game online or through their app.
 As an educator, I love the data this app gives me after the game so I know what to review or reteach.

 Game Options- Quizizz has three game options.
 Play Live is great for standard classroom use.
 This game format had a few highlights.
-It is self paced, although you can reward higher points for faster answers.
+It is self-paced, although you can reward higher points for faster answers.
 The questions are in random order so everyone gets the same questions just all at different times.
 (This is good to know while in the classroom.)
-It has special rewards you can earn to go back and change an answer or other cool game changing elements.
+It has special rewards you can earn to go back and change an answer or other cool game-changing elements.
 We will talk about the remaining Quizizz options for distance learning below.
 My students can use their fingers and even number lines if they need to.

-How to Play for Distance Learning- Although you can play a live game from a distance all together, Quizizz also has two other options to check out.
+How to Play for Distance Learning- Although you can play a live game from a distance together, Quizizz also has two other options to check out.
 One distance learning option is an Assign HW option.
-You can select a game, a due date, and send that code out to get everyone playing at home.
+You can select a game, and a due date, and send that code out to get everyone playing at home.
 They can even play this again and again if they need to practice.
 The last option is Solo Practice.
 This one is pretty cool and would be a great option for those who may get stressed with speed.
 They have a play option as well as a flash card option to study or review learning.
 Tip- play this game WITH your students.

 How to Video with Quizizz: Educational Games: Digital Learning Tools

 About– Quizlet is another great learning option for many students and teachers.
 It is versatile and engaging for many learners.
-Quizlet has a few levels to it, but I will focus on the free level, since that is the only one I have.
+Quizlet has a few levels to it, but I will focus on the free level since that is the only one I have.
 In the free version, teachers have a lot of freedom to find and make learning sets.
 Pictures and even audio are options in many cases.
 This form of digital learning may not have bright colors and loud sounds, but it is packed full of great features.
 Above is an image of Quizlet Live in action in the classroom.

 How to Play for Distance Learning- Once a teacher makes a study set, learners can use any of the 5 study options at home to review content.
 Best yet, the play options are additional ways to extend learning.
 The game option called Gravity is like a timed matching game.
 They can work the clock to beat their best time and get fast.
 Gravity is a great COMPUTER BASED learning game that has several game options inside it.
 The last game option is Live.
 I personally love this game BUT it isn’t ideal to play with for distance learning because group members need to be able to talk to each other to decide who in the group has the answer on their device.